servicetitan/Stl.Fusion/README.md

 `Stl.Fusion` is a new library for [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) providing [Knockout.js](https://knockoutjs.com/)
-/ [mobX](https://mobx.js.org/) - style computed/observable abstractions,
+/ [mobX](https://mobx.js.org/) - style "computed observable" abstraction
-**but designed to power distributed apps** as well as client-side UIs.
+**designed to power distributed applications**.
+It works on the server, client, and even connects them together!

 Here is a short animation showing Fusion delivers state changes to 3 different clients &ndash; instances of the same Blazor app running in browser and relying on the same